shyamsg/popgen19/README.md

-# popgen19
+# Genomes and Biodiversity 2019: Workshop on Genome-wide Association Studies
-Lecture and practicals for PHD summercourse
+Lecture and practical guide for the genomes and biodiversity GWAS workshop on 21 Nov 2019.

 * Slides (including practical 1) can be found in
 	* GWAS_lecture_popgen19.pdf